NelloKudo/osu-winello/README.md

 # Steam Deck Support

-Since osu! runs on Proton, you can play that on Steam Deck as well!
+Since osu! runs on Wine in the Steam Linux Runtime (same as Proton), you should be able to play on Steam Deck as well!

 It is recommended to not manually install PipeWire on the Steam Deck as it is already installed by default and attempting to do so may cause audio issues.